mihaelpucekovic/Top-Pop/README.md

 **About:**

-App that is fetching top pop tracks from Deezer API.
+App is fetching top pop tracks from Deezer API.

 Fetched tracks are shown in a list.